 - With prices remaining relatively high in the suburbs in neighborhoods such as Arlington, Winchester, Medford, and Lexington, we believe there will be more activity in the exurbs, or Central Massachusetts, the South Shore, and the Cape.

 - Demographic shifts matter.
 An increasing population in the suburbs may increase demand for amenities such as gyms and warehouses, suggesting opportunities in the commercial space.
-With 17.0% of the population 65 years and over, there may be more senior citizens seeking to sell their home – usually ripe for rehabilitation – as they move to either a senior living facility or a warmer state.
+With 17.0% of the population 65 years and over, there may be more senior citizens seeking to sell their home – usually ripe for renovation – as they move to either a senior living facility or a warmer state.

 - With the advent of the vaccine, we expect that Boston will recover… eventually.
 Students will return to their world class institutions by fall and bring some vibrancy back to the city.
 Immigrants will likely return for their secure and high-paying jobs.
 And Generation Z may return to coworking and coliving for some reprieve after living with their parents for the last 10 months.
 This may come later in the year, however, as the vaccine may take some time to roll out.